JiepengTan/LockstepPlatform/README.md

     - changed Server API to PUN API
     - using UDP for Lockstep frame msg

+## **How to run it**
+1. goto release page  [https://github.com/JiepengTan/LockstepPlatform/releases][6] down load the source code
+2. uncompress it into "your_dir"

+### Mac User
+3. do command "cd your_dir"   eg:cd /Users/xxx/LockstepPlatform-0.2.0
+4. do command "./Tools/Rebuild"
+5. do command "./Tools/CopyLibs"
+6. open unity to build the client and save it to dir: your_dir/Build/    and rename it "LSClient"
+7. do command "./Tools/RunServerAndOneClient"
+8. open unity and hit play button "|>"

+### Win user
+3. do command "cd your_dir"   eg:cd D:\xxx\LockstepPlatform-0.2.0
+4. open your_dir/Server/Server.sln and rebuild and run
+5. copy all dlls in dir "your_dir/Libs/"  to dir "your_dir/Client/Assets/Plugins/Libs"
+6. open unity to build the client and save it to dir: your_dir/Build/  and rename it "LSClient.exe"
+7. run your_dir/Build/LSClient.exe
+8. open unity and hit play button "|>"

 ## **References：**
 - Inspired by UnityLockstep:[https://github.com/proepkes/UnityLockstep][1]